ibm-cloud-docs/billing-usage/invoice_faqs.md

 The SoftLayer permission for managing invoices might not have been migrated correctly in {{site.data.keyword.Bluemix_notm}}.
 Ask your account owner to add you to the View account summary access group.
 For more information, see [Managing migrated SoftLayer account permissions](/docs/account?topic=account-migrated_permissions).

-## How do I request paperless invoicing?
+## Is paperless invoicing available?
 {: #paperless-invoices}
 {: faq}

-Yes, you can switch to paperless invoices by submitting a request on the [IBM Customer Support site](https://www.ibm.com/support/customer/zz/en/selectcountrylang.html).
+Yes, you can switch to paperless invoices by submitting a request on the [{{site.data.keyword.IBM_notm}} Customer Support site](https://www.ibm.com/support/customer/zz/en/selectcountrylang.html).
 For more information, see [Requesting paperless invoices](/docs/billing-usage?topic=billing-usage-managing-invoices#request-paperless-invoices).

+## What are the adjustments that are shown on my invoice?
+{: #adjustments-invoices}
+{: faq}

+The adjustments section of your current invoice includes charges or credits from previous billing periods that weren't included on your previous invoice.